milvus-io/milvus/docs/design_docs/proxy.md

   getDMLStream returns the dml message stream of a collection;

-  Proxy uses these dml message stream to write dml data, such as insert request.
+  Proxy uses these dml message stream to write dml data, such as insert requests.

 - createDQLStream and getDQLStream